jcbrinfo/bakfile/README.md

 * `make`

-* Enough space in `/var/lib/docker` to hold the server and its user’s files.
+* Enough space in Docker’s workspace (`/var/lib/docker` on Linux) to hold the server and its user’s files.

 * When upgrading the server or the user list, enough space in `bak` to hold a copy of the `/home` directory of the server.